 - Learn the bicycling rules of the road for your town.
 Each city and state can have distinct traffic laws for cyclists.

-- Practice in safe areas without cars, prior traveling in congestion.
+- Practice in safe areas without cars, prior to traveling in congestion.
 Make sure you know how to safely maneuver your bike, such as clipping in and out of your pedals and breaking only with the rear brakes.

 - Take a bicycle safety course in your area.
 For the class in Des Moines, you might want to check out the Des Moines Bike Collective.